South Ockendon: History

-South Ockendon is an ancient parish.
-It was a village before the Norman Conquest, had a priest in 1085. is listed in the Domesday Book as "Wocheduna", conjecturally named after a Saxon chief, Wocca, whose tribe allegedly lived on a hill.
+South Ockendon was an ancient parish in the Hundred of Chafford in Essex.
+It was a village before the Norman Conquest, and had a priest in 1085, suggesting it was already a parish by then.
+It is listed in the Domesday Book of 1086 as "Wocheduna".
+The name is conjecturally supposed to come from a Saxon chief, Wocca, whose tribe allegedly lived on a hill.
 The suffix "don" in Old English means a low hill in open country.

+When elected parish and district councils were established under the Local Government Act 1894, South Ockendon was given a parish council and included in the Orsett Rural District.
+In 1929, South Ockendon and the neighbouring parishes of Aveley and West Thurrock were removed from Orsett Rural District to become the short-lived Purfleet Urban District.
+As part of that reform, South Ockendon was reclassified as an urban parish and so lost its parish council; the lowest elected tier of local government was Purfleet Urban District Council.
+The Purfleet Urban District was abolished just seven years later in 1936, becoming part of Thurrock Urban District.
+The civil parish of South Ockendon was abolished as part of the 1936 reforms, becoming part of a single parish of Thurrock covering the same area as the urban district.
+At the 1931 census (the last before the abolition of the civil parish), South Ockendon had a population of 1,355.

-Until the late 1940s, the village centred on The Village Green, with its Norman church of St. Nicholas of Myra and adjoining "The Royal Oak" a 14th-century tavern with a 17th-century northern extension.
-North, South and West Roads all converge on The Green.
+Until the late 1940s, the village centred on the village green, with its Norman church of St Nicholas of Myra and the adjoining Royal Oak, a 14th-century tavern with a 17th-century northern extension.
+North, South and West Roads all converge on the green.
 The railway through Ockendon station was built in 1892 as a through line from Tilbury Dock to the Midlands and further via Upminster and Romford and now is a major commuter route between Southend and Fenchurch Street via Barking.

-In 1912, "Mollands Farm" to the south of the original village was acquired for use as a 'rehabilitation' facility for what are now termed 'disadvantaged' or 'educationally challenged' people who were put to useful work on the farm.
-Over time the farm developed into a major mental hospital (known locally as The Colony) or as South Ockendon Hospital.
+In 1912, Mollands Farm, to the south of the original village, was acquired for use as a rehabilitation facility for people with learning disabilities, who were put to useful work on the farm.
+Over time the farm developed into a major mental hospital called South Ockendon Hospital, known locally as "the colony".
 The hospital closed in 1994 and most of the buildings were subsequently demolished and the site was redeveloped as the Brandon Groves Estate.

-South Ockendon village became a location for prefabricated houses (prefabs) accommodating bombed-out residents of East London/West Essex in the very late 40s.
-The majority of these were demolished in the late-1960s when a large Greater London Council estate, Lecaplan "concrete" construction homes – the Flowers' Estate – was built to replace them, once more with pre-fabricated dwellings, albeit of a superior design.
+South Ockendon village became a location for prefabricated houses (prefabs) accommodating bombed-out residents of East London/West Essex in the late 1940s.
+The majority of these were demolished in the late 1960s when a large Greater London Council estate, Lecaplan concrete construction homes – the Flowers' Estate – was built to replace them, once more with pre-fabricated dwellings, albeit of a superior design.
 The Lecaplan Type B form of pre-cast concrete (large panel concrete) terrace is constructed in rows of eight properties to a design by J C Tilley and manufactured by W. & C. French.